bvi1994/marko-giphy-keyboard/tutorial.md

 4. Get your API key!
 It should be a randomly generated string.
 Be sure to save that string somewhere safe as you will need it later.
 </details>

+### Help, I'm Stuck! {#where-to-get-help}

+If you get stuck, check out our [StackOverFlow page](https://stackoverflow.com/questions/tagged/marko).
+You can also check out our [Marko Glitter Chat](https://gitter.im/marko-js/marko) and post your questions.

 ## Overview of Marko {#overview}